hannahmohdrawi/Image-Carousel-React/README.md

 An interactive Image Carousel using React.

 ## Description
-This code was created as part of my personal web development to improve my HTML, CSS and JavaScript skills using React. </br>
+This code was created as part of my personal project to improve my HTML, CSS and JavaScript skills using React. </br>
-The focus on this project was to use React hooks, specifically useState Hook to create a change in image selection.
+The focus on this project was to use React hooks, specifically useState Hook to create a change in image selection and become familiar with the React framework.

 ## Languages used: